clasimoes/nd00333-capstone/starter_file/README.md

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

+For the AutoML run, first we create a compute cluster to run the experiment.
+In this cluster, we provise 2-10 machines with the "STANDARD_DS12_V2" configuration.
+Because we have 10 nodes in our cluster, we are able to run up to 9 concurrent iterations in our experiment (1 node is meant to be used by the "parent" experiment).

+The constructor of `AutoMLConfig` class takes the following parameters:
+* `compute_target`: cluster where the experiment jobs will run;
+* `task`: type of ML problem to solve, set as `classification`;
+* `experiment_timeout_minutes`: 20;
+* `training_data`: the dataset loaded;
+* `label_column_name`: The column that should be predicted, which is the "Survived" one;
+* `path`: the full path to the Azure Machine Learning project folder;
+* `enable_early_stopping`: the dataset loaded;
+* `featurization`: indicator that featurization step should be done automatically;
+* `debug_log`: The log file to write debug information to;
+* `automl_settings`: other settings passed as a dictionary.
+    * `max_concurrent_iterations`: Represents the maximum number of iterations that would be executed in parallel.
+Set to 9;
+    * `primary_metric`: The metric that Automated Machine Learning will optimize for model selection.
+We chose to optimize for `Accuracy`.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?